sergiyayf/PhysiLearning/Readme.md

 - Implemented dictionary observation space for multiobs training
 - Added policy_kwargs parameter to config.yaml file for changing the policy architecture for training
 - Created a list of example policies in the Readme file

-#### 0.1.5 Major changes
-- Added image observation for LV environment
-- Changed trajectory attribute for image observation: now trajectory is always the number_trajectory, and image is in the image_trajectory
-- Updated evaluation.py for new trajectory naming
-- Added new config parameter for LV environment: image_sampling_type - can be 'random' or 'dense' and creates a proxy image of the tumor simulated by LV with either randomly placing cells on the grid, or placing them in a circle
-#### 0.1.5 Minor changes
-- Fixed stopping one time step too early for PC env with number observations